Pure White Live '94

 Pure White Live '94 (ピュア・ホワイト・ライブ'94, Pyua Howaito Raibu Naintī Fō) is the second live album by Japanese entertainer Miho Nakayama.
-Released through King Records on November 23, 1994, the album was recorded live at the Nakano Sun Plaza on August 26–27, 1994, during the Miho Nakayama Concert Tour '94 "Pure White".
+Released through King Records on November 23, 1994, the album was recorded live at the Nakano Sunplaza on August 26–27, 1994, during the Miho Nakayama Concert Tour '94 "Pure White".
 The Limited Edition release included a photo book with highlights from the concert.
 The standard release, released on March 1, 1995, omits the Prologue, Epilogue, and the "Singles Medley".

 The album peaked at No. 18 on Oricon's albums chart and sold over 84,000 copies.

 Track listing

 All lyrics are written by Miho Nakayama, except where indicated; all music is composed by KNACK, except where indicated; all music is arranged by KNACK.